Day 1 – Highlights Of Baku

 Dağüstü Park & Baku Boulevard

 Dağüstü Park, called by the locals Upland Park, is the highest point of Baku, boasting panoramic views of the old town and the Caspian Sea.
 Due to its location and observation platforms, it is also known as Highland Park.
-After taking in the vast views, walk along the seaside Baku Boulevard, where you will find many attractions of museums, parks, cafes, restaurants, the Baku Eye and a modern waterfront mall called Deniz Mall
+After taking in the vast views, walk along the seaside Baku Boulevard, where you will find many attractions of museums, parks, cafes, restaurants, the Baku Eye and a modern waterfront mall called Deniz Mall.

 Azerbaijani Carpet Museum